 Most garden wildlife is busy in April.
 Many bumblebees and birds will be establishing nests and plenty of other species, such as moths, leafminers and other insects, are already breeding.
 Hedgehogs, which typically emerge from hibernation in March, will be fattening up to be in good condition for breeding in May.
 Most frogs and toads will have left ponds after breeding, in search of damp shelter such as beneath a log or brick pile.

-There are lots of ways to attract wildlife to your garden, whatever its size.
-You could grow your own bird food, support aquatic life by building a pond, or grow plants for bees.
+There’s plenty of ways to attract wildlife to your garden, whatever its size.
+Try growing your own bird food, supporting aquatic life by digging a pond, or growing plants for bees.

 Support your garden wildlife with our April wildlife jobs.

 Leave caterpillars for birds